davelawson/grim/GAME.md

 ### Meta

 Many of the initial cards create other cards, giving the player an opportunity to tailor their deck.
 This concept doesn't work super well if we are playing only a turn every x amount of time.

+## Aspects and Affinities

+Does it make sense to have opposed affinities?
+For instance City vs Remote, or Holy vs Demonic?
+Sending a demon to attempt a negotiation challenge with a priest might be impossible.

+## Notes To Incorporate

+- When drafting at the start, one of the selections will be for a chantry location.
+A chantry is a location that generates wis income.
+- When performing many types of actions that involve magic, playing additional spell cards allows you to inform the results of the action.
+- When attempting a challenge, how do we add randomness to the result without screwing the player?